How Does Payment Processing Work? 2023 Small Business Guide

 Dealing With Chargebacks

-Regardless of the reason, they can get expensive for merchants.
-Chargebacks911 estimates that by 2023, chargebacks will cost merchants an average of $191.
+Regardless of the reason, chargebacks can get expensive for merchants.
+According to Chargebacks911, merchants will lose an average of $76 for every chargeback in 2024.
 Many payment processors charge chargeback fees.
-Others, however, waive these fees or even offer chargeback protection, where they cover chargebacks due to fraud or friendly fraud.
+Others, however, waive these fees or even offer chargeback protection, which covers chargebacks due to fraud or friendly fraud.

 Online payment processing works almost exactly the same as in-person payment processing, just with a few additional layers.
 Online payment processing requires a payment gateway that acts as the intermediary between your website and payment processor that collects and tokenizes payment information for security.
 Most online payment processors have gateway functionality built-in, so in most cases, there is no need for a separate gateway.

-While the authentication and authorization of card payment transactions is basically immediate, the settlement process takes longer.
+While the authentication and authorization of card payment transactions are basically immediate, the settlement process takes longer.
 Most businesses see funds from payment processing in their bank accounts two to three business days after the transaction.
-Although, some processors like Square will deposit funds immediately for a fee.
+However, some processors like Square will deposit funds immediately for a fee.

 Other types of transactions, like ACH and check payments, can take longer to clear.

-The point of sale (POS) is the process where a customer pays for goods and the merchant rings up the transaction.
+The point of sale (POS) is where a customer pays for goods, and the merchant rings up the transaction.
 POS systems are the software and hardware that manages transactions.
 The best POS systems also enable small businesses to manage inventory, customer relationship management, and track sales, among other functions.

 Bottom Line